stephenh/stephenh.github.com/_posts/2012-06-16-errai-ui-initial-impression.markdown

    The de facto GWT template library, UiBinder, is HTML-*ish*, but really XML (not even XHTML), so you can't just open it up in a browser.
 Besides being XML, it has various GWT markup (`gwt:TextBox`, `ui:field`) thrown in that won't mean anything until rendered.

-   Having worked a lot with UiBinder, I've gotten used to UiBinder's almost-HTML templates and no longer thing it's a big deal.
+   Having worked a lot with UiBinder, I've gotten used to UiBinder's almost-HTML templates and no longer think it's a big deal.
 But I can why see sticking with pure HTML templates would be a good idea.

-   One cool feature is that'll strip headers/footers from your `.html` file, so if you have a mockup from your designer that looks like:
+   One cool feature of ErraiUI is that'll strip headers/footers from your `.html` template file, so if you have a mockup from your designer that looks like:

        <html>
          <head><!--various js/style stuff--></head>